 [Revision date: December 2005]

 [Revision date: June 2006]

 [Revision date: July 2007]

 [Revision date: October 2007]

-[Revision date: April 3, 2017]

 STUDENT RECORDS/PARENT NOTIFICATION

 In order to provide students with appropriate instruction and educational services, it is necessary for the school district to maintain extensive educational and personal information.
 It is essential that pertinent information in these records be readily available to appropriate school personnel, be accessible to the student's parent(s) or legal guardian(s) or the student in accordance with law, yet be guarded as confidential information.